ciscofrancisco29/ciscofrancisco29/README.md

 -I'm on a journey to get my certificate and learn the JavaScript language

--I'm from Latin America, more specifically Brazil
+-I'm from Latin America in brazil, more specifically sao paulo